ocaml/dune/README.md

 ------

 Dune is fairly stable and used by the majority of packages on Opam.
-Note that dune retains backward compatibility with Jbuilder, and in particular, existing Jbuilder projects will continue to be buildable with Dune.
+Note that Dune retains backward compatibility with Jbuilder, and in particular, existing Jbuilder projects will continue to be buildable with Dune.